 If you have been assigned permission to view the record history, it will also be displayed.
 More information about the information displayed in this section can be found in the Record History section.

-To view the record in the print format, click on the Format for Printing link in the upper right corner of the View Page.
+A record can be formatted for printing from the View page by clicking on the Format for Printing link in the upper right corner of the View Page.

 On the Format For Printing page, either click on the Print link in the upper right corner or use your browser's print function to print the record.
 To return to the View page, click on the Format for Viewing link in the upper right corner.